spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 Let's pull out some of the more interesting lines from the above snippet:

 * The line `entityTemplate.SetReadAccess(WorkerUtils.UnityGameLogic, WorkerUtils.UnityClient);` states that both the [server-worker]({{urlRoot}}/content/glossary#server-worker) (`WorkerUtils.UnityGameLogic`) and [client-worker]({{urlRoot}}/content/glossary#client-worker) (`UnityClient`) have [read access]({{urlRoot}}/content/glossary#read-access) to this entity (that they can see health packs).
-* The line `entityTemplate.AddComponent(healthPickupComponent, WorkerUtils.UnityGameLogic);` adds an instance of the `HealthPickup` component to the `HealthPickup` entity.
+* The line `entityTemplate.AddComponent(healthPickupComponent, WorkerUtils.UnityGameLogic);` adds an instance of the `HealthPickup` component to the `HealthPickup` entity and sets the write access to the `UnityGameLogic` worker type.

 > Our design constraints state that we should not trust the client, so we only give write-access to the `HealthPickup` component to the [server-worker]({{urlRoot}}/content/glossary#server-worker).
 This means that a client cannot change the health value of the health pack or force it to be active.